shubhvjain/dlonweb/README.md

 - The current release version is on the `release` branch
 - For new development, create a feature branch from `main` and create a PR to `main`
 - To release a new version : create a PR from `main`  to `release`

+## Development notes : Build and publish docker images

+There are 2 docker images in projects.
+One for the [frontend](./frontend.Dockerfile) and one for the [backend](./backend.Dockerfile).

+For simplicity images are pre built and uploaded on docker hub.

+The script `build-docker.sh`